Electoral Bill: Reps set to override Buhari, pass document into law

 “The President can still respond after the one month the Constitution has provided for him to sign or decline assent to bills sent to him.
 The National Assembly has to decide whether they want to override the President’s veto.

 “Presidential veto arises where the President formally communicates his decision declining assent or is implied where he does not do anything on the bill sent to him after 30 days.
-The National Assembly can only override the veto by a two-thirds majority of all the members of each chamber of the National Assembly, so the National Assembly leadership
+The National Assembly can only override the veto by two thirds majority of all the members of each chamber of the National Assembly, so the National Assembly leadership